 Creating a Pay Equity Analysis Excel Template

-For example, you might collect:
+For example, collect:

-- Gender distribution by grade and/or departments
+- Gender distribution by grade or department

 - Male and female staff by age and length of service